almeneses/bioinformatics-intro/README.md

 # bioinformatics-intro
-Excercises and example code for the Bioinformatics for Beginners course from the UC San Diego University
+Exercises and example code for the Bioinformatics course from the UC San Diego University